nobias-fht/advanced-scripting/docs/course/advanced_scripting/documenting_exercises.md

 # Documenting exercise

 !!!Question
-    Document and comment the following macro.
+    Document and comment the following macro:

+    - Understand the functions and write a small comment describing what they do.
+    - Add some empty lines to make the code more readable in the last block.
+    - Add comments for the different steps of the last blocks.
+    - Finally, add a macro description at the top of the script.

-    *Note*: Don't over do it, just think a bit what would be interesting to write. :rocket:
+    *Note*: Don't over do it, just think what would be interesting to write and make it short. :muscle:

     ```javascript title="Uncommented macro"
     path = "C:\\Users\\Margot\\Desktop\\projects\\20230612\\imaging_confocal";